By Karen Charman

 any one reactor running for 60 years, there’s a 6 percent

-chance that it will see an event as bad as or worse than what it
+chance that it will see an event as bad as or worse than what

-locations bumps it up to a 360 percent chance.
+plant locations bumps it up to a 360 percent chance.

 “In other words,” Gundersen says, “it’s

-a near certainty that some plant in the U.S. over its lifetime will
+a near certainty that some plant in the U.S. over its lifetime

-of fact, it’s more like three or four plants…”
+As a matter of fact, it’s more like three or four plants…”

 As the impacts from global warming worsen, the risks will undoubtedly